cookiecutter/cookiecutter-django/docs/settings.rst

 DJANGO_ACCOUNT_ALLOW_REGISTRATION (=True)
     Allow enable or disable user registration through `django-allauth` without disabling other characteristics like authentication and account management.
 (Django Setting: ACCOUNT_ALLOW_REGISTRATION)
+DJANGO_ACCOUNT_HIDE_INTERMEDIARY_LOGOUT (=False)
+    Hide the intermediary logout form and instead auto-submit via JavaScript.
+This degrades back to using the form in case JavaScript is disabled.
+(Django Setting: ACCOUNT_ALLOW_REGISTRATION)